AbhishekDwivedi29/PayProX/README.md

 Built with production-grade practices, it enforces credential hygiene, fraud prevention, and service isolation.
 Each service is independently deployable and communicates via secure REST APIs, making the system cloud-ready and audit-friendly.

-Absolutely, Abhishek.
-Here's a clean, professional *Author* section you can drop directly into your README.md to reflect your role and technical identity:

 ---

 ## 👨‍💻 Author